techdregs/RX8XXX/README.md

 The alarm triggers when the current time matches **all enabled alarm fields** simultaneously.
 Omit a field to ignore it (match any value for that field).

-Example: setting only `alarm_hour: 5` will fire at the start of hour 5 (5:00:00).
+Example: setting only `alarm_hour: 5` will fire at the start of hour 5 (5:00:00) every day.
 Note: if you clear AF while still in the matching window (during hour 5), the alarm re-fires immediately since the hour still matches.

 ```yaml
     alarm_second: 30         # 0-59, RX8111CE only